 A chair that can completely slot under the table is a must.
 If your chairs come with arms, ensure that those can also be tucked neatly beneath the table, or you could end up sitting a fair distance away from the dining table.

 Just like the table, the material of the dining chair is not an absolute deal-breaker, although transparent acrylic chairs do give a more open and spacious impression, imperative for a tiny space.
 Otherwise, choose fabric chairs to add a splash of personality to the dining area.

 A good way to arrange dining room furniture is to match the shape of the table with the shape of the room to maximise seating.
 This means having a dining table that is proportionate to the dining room so that no unused space is left unturned.

 While not ideal, flushing a rectangular or square table against a wall contributes to the impression of an expansive room.
-However, this restricts the number of people you can fit at the table as one side cannot be used.
+However, this restricts the number of people you can fit at the table, as one side cannot be used.

 More importantly, you should place the table in a manner that allows any traffic to flow smoothly around it.
-No matter where in the room your table is, aim to maintain a minimum of one meter of space on any side where chairs will be placed, enough space for the chairs to slide out.
-Also, ensure to have adequate room between each seat, otherwise, your family and guests will be jostling each other for elbow space.
-Keeping a close eye on measurements for your furniture arrangement can be tricky and time-consuming but it is worth the effort to ensure that everybody is comfortably seated.
+No matter where in the room your table is, aim to maintain a minimum of one metre of space on any side where chairs will be placed, enough space for the chairs to slide out.
+Also, ensure to have adequate room between each seat; otherwise, your family and guests will be jostling each other for elbow space.
+Keeping a close eye on measurements for your furniture arrangement can be tricky and time-consuming, but it is worth the effort to ensure that everybody is comfortably seated.